hfutqian/hfutqian.github.io/index.md

-+ 2023.12-Present, **Research Assistant**, School of Computer Science and Information Engineering, Hefei University of Technology.
++ 2023.12-Present, **Research Assistant**, School of Computer Science and Information Engineering, Hefei University of Technology, China.

 + 2018.09-2023.12, **Ph.D.
-Candidate** in Signal and Information Processing, School of Computer Science and Information Engineering, Hefei University of Technology.
+Candidate** in Signal and Information Processing, School of Computer Science and Information Engineering, Hefei University of Technology, China.

-+ 2017.09-2018.06, **Master Candidate** in Signal and Information Processing, School of Computer Science and Information Engineering, Hefei University of Technology.
++ 2017.09-2018.06, **Master Candidate** in Signal and Information Processing, School of Computer Science and Information Engineering, Hefei University of Technology, China.

-+ 2013.09-2017.06, **Bachelor of Engineering**  in Electronic Information Engineering, School of Computer Science and Information Engineering, Hefei University of Technology.
++ 2013.09-2017.06, **Bachelor of Engineering**  in Electronic Information Engineering, School of Computer Science and Information Engineering, Hefei University of Technology, China.

 ---